School of Humanities and Social Sciences

 +44 (0) 1772 89 2864

-Stephen’s current research project examines the ‘progressive’ dimensions of Conservative intellectual and political responses to the ‘decline’ and ‘crisis’ of the post-war British state.
-He is preparing a monograph entitled, From the Big State to the 'Big Society': 'Progressive' Conservatism, Thatcherism and the State, 1964-79.
-The project explores the wider, more diverse communication and exchange of ideas in the evolution and emergence of ‘Thatcherism’ in the Conservative Party and British politics at a critical juncture of the post-war state.
-In so doing, it seeks to explain the wider origins and influences of ideas and policy in Thatcher’s Conservative Party in opposition and government in the late 1970s and early 1980s.
+Stephen Meredith’s current research examines the ‘progressive’ dimensions of Conservative intellectual and political responses to the perceived ‘decline’ and ‘crisis’ of the post-war British state from the 1960s.
+In so doing, it explores the wider, more diverse communication and exchange of ideas in the evolution and emergence of ‘Thatcherism’ in the Conservative Party and British politics at a critical juncture in attitudes and approaches to the standard form and management of the state, and seeks to explain the wider origins and influences of ideas and policy in Thatcher’s Conservative Party in opposition and government in the late 1970s and early 1980s.

 As well as studies exploring the multiple crises and divisions of revisionist social democracy in the 1960s and 1970s, he is the author of numerous journal articles and book chapters concerned with issues ranging from transitions of ‘progressive’ politics in South Wales in the years following WW1, Michael Young as a ‘progressive’ alternative to Labour’s ‘state-centric’ socialism, and the oratorical and oppositional dimensions of political leadership.

 He has been awarded external funding from the British Academy and Arts and Humanities Research Council and is an elected Fellow of the Royal Historical Society and John Antcliffe Archives By-Fellow at the University of Cambridge (Churchill College) in 2018-19.

 Stephen is an Elected Fellow at the Royal Historial Society.